Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 ```
 Use the string of numbers printed by the command to register the device on your Google Account at <https://www.google.com/android/uncertified>.

+Run `exit` inside Waydroid’s shell to exit it.

 #### Remove

 Run: